kylenessen/monarch-phenology-inaturalist/docs/ARCHITECTURE.md

 Key idea: ingestion is lightweight; classification is the bottleneck and we throttle it on purpose.

+### What we send to the AI (v1)

+For each photo, the AI should see:
+- the image
+- the observation text / notes (if present)

+A simple prompt pattern is:
+- “Observer notes: …” followed by the user-provided description (or blank if none)

+Practical safety note:
+- Observation notes can be very long or contain sensitive info.
+In v1, we can **truncate** what we send to the model (for example, first 2,000 characters) and avoid sending obvious personal details (emails/phone numbers) if they appear.
+We can still store the full original text in the database.

 ## 5) Running “in the background” (Docker)

 Target setup: